 - Command Prompt: If you want to go old school, open up a Command Prompt window, type diskmgmt and hit Enter to open it up

 Using Disk Management

 With Disk Management open you can carry out a number of tasks.

-Extend a partition To do this right-click the partition you would like to expand and then choose Extend Volume.
+To do this, right-click the partition you would like to expand and then choose Extend Volume.
 Sometimes a user will find the Extend Volume option is greyed out this is because the Extend Volume in Windows 10 is only available when there is adjoining unallocated space behind the partition.

 Create a virtual hard drive (VHD)

 You can create and attach a VHD file by using Disk Management.
 Choose Create VHD from the Action menu.
 You can specify settings in dialogue box such as the location of the VHD, its size, and format (dynamically expanding or fixed).
 Click OK to create the VHD.
 After this, the VHD is attached and is shown as an uninitialised disk.

 A hard drive can be converted from an MBR disk to a GPT disk using Disk Management.
 To do this.
 Right-click on the disk in Disk Management and select Convert to GPT disk.
 (Make sure any volumes on the disk are removed first).
 The disk will be changed and should show as Online.